PhD student | Coffee Drinker Meme Connoiseur

 Biography

 Hi!
-I am a third year PhD Computer Science student at the University of British Columbia.
+I am a PhD Candidate in Computer Science student at the University of British Columbia.
 I am a member of the Systopia Lab, and am supervised by Prof. Margo Seltzer.
+My research focuses on graph data management systems.

 Previously, I worked with Prof. Ivan Beschastnikh for my masters degree.
 My thesis explored trusted execution for cross-platform data privacy.
 Prior to that I worked at NetApp Inc., making tools and utilities to make Linux hosts work seamlessly with NetApp’s Data ONTAP.